 More than 50 former Dewey partners have hired lawyer Mark Zauderer of Flemming Zulack Williamson Zauderer LLP to protect their interests, he said.
 He’ll do such things as sue former managers or defend his clients from lawsuits to claw back pay they received, according to a person familiar with his hiring.

 Since Dewey’s legal bills secure its bank loans, lenders including JPMorgan Chase & Co.
-(JPM) and Citigroup Inc. (C) didn’t immediately put Dewey in bankruptcy involuntarily because they saw more chance of collecting the bills outside of court, according to a person familiar with the firm’s finances.
+(JPM:US) and Citigroup Inc. (C:US) didn’t immediately put Dewey in bankruptcy involuntarily because they saw more chance of collecting the bills outside of court, according to a person familiar with the firm’s finances.
 Bankers now think a bankruptcy is needed to establish the pecking order for creditors, the person said.

 JPMorgan and Citigroup declined to comment on Dewey’s financial position.